Skip Ribbon Commands

 Decisions about satisfactory completion of a unit are solely the responsibility of the school.

-A student is awarded the VPC when they have satisfactorily completed 12 units, including a combination of units that meet the VPC minimum requirement.
+A student is awarded the VPC when they have satisfactorily completed 12 units, including a combination of units that meets the VPC minimum requirement.

 A VPC unit is satisfactorily completed once all modules within that unit have been completed.
 Completion of a module is based on the teacher’s judgement that the student has achieved the learning goal(s) of that module.

-Evidence of achievement of a learning goal must be ascertained through a range of assessment activities and tasks.
+Evidence of achieving a learning goal must be ascertained through a range of assessment activities and tasks.

-Students can include other curriculum in their VPC learning program, such as VCE units, VCE Vocational Major units and VET, to meet the VPC minimum requirement.
+Students can include other curriculum in their VPC learning program, such as VCE units, VCE VM units and VET, to meet the VPC minimum requirement.

-By reporting satisfactory completion, the teacher is certifying that the student has achieved the learning goal(s) for the module according to the rules set out by the VCAA and the school.
+The teacher certifies that the student has achieved the learning goal(s) for the module according to the rules set out by the VCAA and the school by reporting satisfactory completion.

 To support students with additional opportunities to achieve a satisfactory result, schools should: